-However, the difference is that the military owned drones are quite expensive and worth millions of dollars whereas the drones used by law enforcement and local agencies are smaller and less expensive.
+However, the difference is that the military-owned drones are quite expensive and worth millions of dollars whereas the drones used by law enforcement and local agencies are smaller and less expensive.
 Understandably, the smaller drones aren’t as effective in evading hack attacks.

 That is because to minimize their cost, various standard drone modules need to be deleted including the one that ensures the security of the drone in the case of GPS spoofing, which is a trivial cyber-attack.

-In GPS spoofing, attackers send GPS receivers fake GPS data.
+In GPS spoofing, attackers send GPS receivers to fake GPS data.
 Every UAV contains a GPS receiver, which communicates with off-orbit satellites and navigates around the border for spying upon illegal crossers.

 “The current-generation unmanned systems are vulnerable to spoofing, hacking, and jamming.
 A destructive GPS spoofing attack against a rotorcraft UAV is both technically and operationally feasible.”

-When drug traffickers identified this flaw or shortcoming of the UAVs used by law enforcement they were quick to exploit it by sending wrong GPS coordinates that appeared to be generated by the authentic source.
+When drug traffickers identified this flaw or shortcomings of the UAVs used by law enforcement they were quick to exploit it by sending wrong GPS coordinates that appeared to be generated by the authentic source.